Mary visits schools

-She takes a practical, hands-on, interactive approach, combining her own writing journey with exercises designed to give students confidence in their abilities while teaching solid writing skills.
-Mary speaks frequently in the community and presents workshops in schools, libraries, bookstores, at camps and conferences.
+I take a practical, hands-on, interactive approach, combining my own writing journey with exercises designed to give students confidence in their abilities while teaching solid writing skills.
+I speak frequently in the community and presents workshops in schools, libraries, bookstores, at camps and conferences.
+The programs listed below are examples of what I have presented before, but I also work with teachers and librarians to customize my presentations so students can get the most benefit from my visit.

 - Ten-years as a television reporter in Spokane and Seattle